Blind Date (British game show): Weddings

-On 29 December 2001, the episode saw contestant Hannarle Davies from Essex propose to Mark Ackerell from Buckinghamshire; after they fell in love on their date to Vienna, Austria.
+The programme would also lead to another wedding in 1997; Darren Walker proposed to ex-girlfriend Kellie Cooper after watching her on the show with fellow contestant Tom Jones and this was later featured in a special episode.
+On 29 December 2001, the episode saw contestant Hannarle Davies from Essex propose to Mark Ackerell from Buckinghamshire after their date to Vienna, Austria.
 Davies later admitted that the proposal was a joke.